A Nationalist Agricultural Policy

 Agricultural workers are not entitled to overtime pay in most states.
 There is also no Federally protected right for farm workers to organize, as they were deliberately excluded from the National Labor Relations Act.

-This is the reality, not one in which Whites inexplicably lazy.
+This is the reality, not one in which Americans and Europeans inexplicably lazy.

-Whites make up the majority of steel and sheet metal workers, miners, electricians, cement masons, mechanics and work in many other demanding fields.
-What Whites are unwilling to do is work in industries which lack the labor, wage, and social protections which their ancestors fought so hard for in the past.
+White Americans make up the majority of steel and sheet metal workers, miners, electricians, cement masons, mechanics and work in many other demanding fields.
+What the peoples of the West are unwilling to do is work in industries which lack the labor, wage, and social protections which their ancestors fought so hard for in the past.

 If a nation cannot feed itself, despite having the resources to do so, its ruling class have failed in their responsibilities.